gcruzgar/migration/README.md

 The previous place of residence of 2011 internal migration to Leeds is shown in figures 1 & 2.
 Most internal migrants lived in LADs within Yorkshire in the year prior to moving to Leeds.
 Approximately 69% of Leeds residents already resided in Leeds the previous year.
 The remaining movement mainly originates from large cities in the UK such as Sheffield and Manchester.

 ![Migration to Leeds](img/migration_to_Leeds.png)
 **Figure 1.** Origin of Migration to Leeds.
 Most migration to Leeds originates from  Yorkshire, although there is some movement from large cities such as Sheffield.
+The value for residents remaining in Leeds has been set to zero for clarity.

 ![top 10 to Leeds](img/top10_to_Leeds.png)
 **Figure 2.** Top 10 origins of migration to Leeds.